chriscurran/classy/README.md

 Classy will create PHP classes that provide an abstraction layer between the application and the database.
 This is not your typical database abstraction layer; it does NOT present a set of "safe" functions that your application can use to manipulate the database.
 Instead, it creates a class that presents a set of safe CRUD type functions to manipulate your DATA - regardless of how those data are managed.

-I have two general rules regarding my apps and how they access data:
+I have two general rules I try to follow regarding my apps and how they access data:

   - The app should never use SQL statements in the business logic.
   - The app should never know, or care, what database engine it's talking to.